This guide is being moved to the Mattermost Handbook. Where possible, links to the Handbook have been provided.

 - When tickets are first created, they go to triage to be reviewed for clarity and priority and assigned a Fix Version, Mattermost Team and Sprint.
 Unclear tickets may be assigned to their creator for more information.

-- When assigning a ticket to a Mattermost Team, it gets assigned to a dev and put into current sprint if the ticket is time-sensitive for release.
-Otherwise the ticket is assigned to a team (e.g. ABC) and is later prioritized and assigned to the appropriate people within that team.
+When assigning a ticket to a Mattermost Team, it gets assigned to a dev and put into the current release’s Fix Version and the current sprint if the ticket is time-sensitive for release.
+Otherwise the ticket is assigned to a team with a “Triage” Fix Version and is later prioritized and assigned to the appropriate people within that team.

-- The Sprint determines the time frame in which a dev is responsible for fixing the ticket.
+The Sprint determines the time frame within which a dev is responsible for fixing the ticket.

-- Note: if the ticket is already assigned to a team and/or sprint, it will not appear in the triage query - easiest is to let the triage team know about the ticket so that it won’t be missed.
+Note: If the ticket is already assigned to a team, it will not appear in the triage query - easiest is to let the triage team know about the ticket so that it won’t be missed.